Avalon Marshes Centre

 The Avalon Marshes Centre is linked to Glastonbury by the Bittern Trail.
 This almost entirely traffic-free cycle route through Shapwick Heath and Ham Wall NNRs links into National Cycle Route 3.

 The attractive gallery and craft shop is operated by Somerset Crafts, a group of local artists and craftsmen.
-Open seven days a week sells a wide range of original hand-crafted items, many drawing their inspiration from the wildlife and landscape of the Avalon Marshes.
+Open seven days a week, it sells a wide range of original hand-crafted items, many drawing their inspiration from the wildlife and landscape of the Avalon Marshes.

 Artwork: George Foweraker / Viv White / Val & Al